TULiberalArts/Spanish/pages/next-stops.md

 ___

 ## Make Your Declaration
 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
-Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.
+Our students have the flexibility to explore all of their interests–from the humanities and social sciences to business and the media arts.

 For a complete list of our academic offerings visit [liberalarts.temple.edu](http://liberalarts.temple.edu)